-The College/School Learning and Teaching Committee must approve the proposed subject level response from the Board of Study and consider any College/School -wide issues.
-Where possible, there should be sufficient discussion to assure the students on the rationale of any proposed actions (or inactions).
+The Faculty Learning and Teaching Committee must approve the proposed subject level response from the Board of Study and consider any Faculty-wide issues.
+Where possible, there should be sufficient discussion to assure the students of the rationale of any proposed actions (or inactions).

-The Chair of the College/School Learning and Teaching Committee can return and request revisions to the intended actions if he/she is dissatisfied with the robustness of the proposed response.
+The Chair of the Faculty Learning and Teaching Committee can return and request revisions to the intended actions they are dissatisfied with the robustness of the proposed response.
 There may then be an iterative process in which further revised response templates are reviewed and considered.

-Once approved at College/School level, the response template along with the report are submitted to the Academic Registry in order for further scrutiny by the institutional-level Academic Boards and for a copy of the report and response to be returned to the External Examiner for his/her information.
+Once approved at Faculty level, the response template along with the report is submitted to Academic Quality Services for review.
+Summary reports are prepared for the Progression and Awards Board.
+A copy of the report and response is returned to the External Examiner for their information.

 Deadline for Responding to the External Examiner’s Reports

 Ideally, approved subject-level response templates should be submitted within one month of receipt of the External Examiner’s report being submitted.
-For the majority of undergraduate programmes, the expected submission date is September 30 (see When are Reports due? above).
+For the majority of undergraduate programmes, the expected submission date is September 30.

 Ongoing Monitoring of Actions